Chair, Department of East Asian Studies, Princeton University (since 2013).

 Boards, Committees, Service (Selection)

-Editorial Board Member, Wen Shi Zhe (English edition), Shandong University.
+Editorial Board Member, Journal of Chinese Humanities (English language edition of Wen Shi Zhe 文史哲), Shandong University.
 Since 2013.

 Academic Advisory Board Member, Center for Studies of Xunzi and Zhao Culture, Handan College.
 Since 2012.